Indian tech services revenues to hit $300-350 bn by 2025: Nasscom

-New Delhi, March 31 (IANS) India's technology services industry could accelerate growth by 2-4 per cent over the next five years, reaching $300-350 billion in annual revenues, said a Nasscom report on Wednesday.
+New Delhi: India's technology services industry could accelerate growth by 2-4 per cent over the next five years, reaching $300-350 billion in annual revenues, said a Nasscom report on Wednesday.

 This will require closer collaboration among stakeholders across the private sector, academia, and the government, said the report titled "Future of Technology Services -- Winning in this decade."